 All care staff are given comprehensive social care training from our training partner Redcrier.
 This training includes Infection Control Measures and the correct usage of Personal Protection Equipment.
 We have also trained our staff in understanding the signs and symptoms of Coronavirus and all staff are following enhanced hygiene procedures within the homes, using Personal Protective Equipment at all times, and adopting stringent handwashing and cleaning and disinfection measures.
 We have comprehensive contingency plans in place for each home should an outbreak occur and regular information and updates are being given to staff via our Registered Managers.

-There are indications that we are now past the peak of the COVID-19 pandemic and the UK is beginning to ease some of the lockdown restrictions.
+There are indications that we are now seeing an increase of infections of the COVID-19 virus and the UK is at a critical phase to track, contain and control the spread.

 Where a service user lacks mental capacity to understand about the current pandemic, there may be an additional risk because the person is unable to keep to social distancing rules.
 Omega Elifar Ltd will weigh up the risks of a visit against the individual’s human rights and the emotional risks to the individual of not seeing loved ones, in consultation with family and relevant Professionals.

-In return we ask that visitors abide by our Responsible Visitor Code COVID-19 Responsible Visitor Code
+In return we ask that visitors abide by our Responsible Visitor Code COVID-19 Responsible Visitors Code

 We want to ensure that our residents experience a minimal amount of disruption to their day-to-day lives as we continue to implement our contingency plans.
 Entertainment and activities continue as before within the home and quality care, meals and hydration are all delivered as usual.